monkeyboyfr3sh/Software-TNC/README.md

 This is a simple diagram breaking down some of the goals we had for the end TNC.
 Due to the restraints of a shortened semester and COVID-19 some features such as RS-232 and 3.5mm Jack were never fully implemented.
 I want to take a moment to specifically list somethings that stops this device from being a fully functioning proper TNC.

-## Quick Information Software Operation & Modes
+# Quick Information on Software Operation & Modes
 Much of the software has been formatted to allow for queue structures to be implemented as data throughput requirements may need to grow with time.
 This was done by hosting packet information inside one of two custom datatype we defined as **UART_INPUT** and **PACKET_STRUCT** in AX.25.h.
 As you'll find, most functions simply operate on these global data packets but it wouldn't be very difficult to change the operation to allow input to data pointers.

-This is a look at the structure for these two data types.
+#### This is a look at the structure for these two data types.
 ```
 struct UART_INPUT { // For uart info
 int rx_cnt;